aryan-pachori-novostack/compass-ocr/README.md

 - Redis server (for pub/sub)
 - Gridlines API credentials (for passport OCR)
 - Main backend running (for webhook callbacks)

+**Note:** OCR service does NOT need AWS S3 credentials.
+It receives pre-signed URLs from the main backend.

 ## Setup Instructions